Cleopatra (The Lumineers song): Release and reception

 On March 24, 2016, Zane Lowe premiered the song on Beats 1 Radio.
-"Cleopatra" reached number one on Billboards Alternative Airplay chart, and reached number three on the Mainstream Rock chart.Renowned for Sound dubbed "Cleopatra" a suitably named titular track, writing that it was the "perfect taste of the material" on the album "with its slow building beat, infectious chorus and an intriguing tale".
-The Daily Texan thought the female-perspective lyricism "riveting" and labelled the song the "record’s standout".
-Consequence opined that "Cleopatra"'s "melody is Billboard-friendly, but the wistful tale of a bitter, aging woman looking back on her life and loves isn’t usually Billboard’s style."
+"Cleopatra" reached number one on Billboards Alternative Airplay chart, and reached number three on the Mainstream Rock chart.Renowned for Sound dubbed "Cleopatra" a suitably named titular track, writing that it was the "perfect taste of the material" on the album "with its slow building beat, infectious chorus and an intriguing tale.”
+The Daily Texan thought the female-perspective lyricism "riveting" and labelled the song the "record’s standout.”
+Consequence opined that “the melody is Billboard-friendly, but the wistful tale of a bitter, aging woman looking back on her life and loves isn’t usually Billboard’s style."

 Music video

 The official music video was directed by Isaac Ravishankara, and uploaded to the Lumineers' YouTube and VEVO account on July 7, 2016.
 It acts as the conclusion to the storyline that began with Sleep on the Floor music video and continued in the video for Angela.
-Since being uploaded, it has garnered over 45 million views.
+Since being uploaded, it has garnered over 71 million views.